Skip to content

 Overview

 Use this component to add subtle animations to the element when it enters or leaves the viewport.
-It is meant to be used on marketing heavy sites, such as corporate website.
-Good example being XLIMIT Website.
+It is meant to be used on marketing-heavy sites, such as a corporate website.
+A good example being XLIMIT Website.

 Most of the time, avoid using this component on web apps.
 It makes the app feel more sluggish than it should be, especially once users are familiar with the app.